felipedelara/indy-sdk-build/wrappers/ios/README.md

    export PKG_CONFIG_ALLOW_CROSS=1
    export CARGO_INCREMENTAL=1
    ```

-1. Edit script build-libindy-core-ios.sh: set the following variables to fit your environment:
+1. Edit script ios-build.sh located in the ci folder: set the following variables to fit your environment:

    ```
    export OPENSSL_DIR=/usr/local/Cellar/openssl/1.0.2k
    export EVERNYM_REPO_KEY=~/Documents/EvernymRepo
    export LIBINDY_POD_VERSION=0.0.1
    ```
-   OPENSSL_DIR - path to installed openssl library
+   OPENSSL_DIR - path to installed openssl library.
+Note that this path may be different in your machine.

    EVERNYM_REPO_KEY - path to file with private key to be authorized on deb server

    LIBINDY_POD_VERSION - version of libindy-core pod to be built

-1. Run the script.
+1. Run "ci/ios-build.sh libindy x86_64-apple-ios".
 Validate the output that all goes well.

-1. Go to `Podspec` dir.
+1. Go to `Specs` dir.

 1. Create directory with name defined in LIBINDY_POD_VERSION:

    ```